le0piovesan/goober/README.md

 ## Product Decisions and Tradeoffs

 Oh, what a ride.
-I am always grateful for the chance to learn new technologies, such as Supabase and T3, while simultaneously striving for this great opportunity.
+I am always grateful for the chance to learn new technologies such as Supabase and T3, while simultaneously striving for this great opportunity.
 While I had previous experience with Firebase, it offered a solid foundation but also presented its own set of challenges on the way.

-Since we didn't need to waste time implementing any acomplex authentication/user profiles, instead I've created a simple register/login page with a switch for choosing one of the 2 available personas (riders and drivers).
+Since we didn't need to waste time implementing any complex authentication/user profiles, instead I've created a simple register/login page with a switch to choose between one of the 2 available personas (riders and drivers).
 This way, being able to create a corresponding model table for each and making the necessary relationships with the rest of the schema.
 Also, instead of using a real and complex auth system to validate, I decided instead to create my own simple validation custom hook with React Context, after login it validates the user email/encrypted password on the database, saves it to the context and local browser storage.
 Ultimately, this decision was made by thinking about flexibillity and scallability of the project.

 The find driver algorithm was really fun to build, it took me back to the times where I worked at a startup and we used to brainstorm lots of ideas.
 The algorithm works in a way to ensure fair competition between drivers.
 It searches for the last location of the available drivers that are not in a ride, then filters and looks for the closest ones to the pickup location coords.
 If the are more than one in certain radius, it randomly chooses one.

 I also decided to focus more on the front-end and design.
 The feature I found to be the most impressive was the responsiveness of the UX/UI layout in the WepApp.
 I consistently strive to prioritize accessibility in my development process.

-I spent about a week on the whole project.
-Having to attend work, taking care of some development and deploys at the same time, made it a little bit harder this challenge.
-There is still room for improvement, but overall I am really glad of what was made within this time.
+I've developed the project within a week and estimate that it took about 42 hours in total, split between studying which tools to use, developing, and testing.
+Having to attend work while also taking care of some development and deployments at the same time made this challenge a bit more difficult.
+There is still room for improvement, but overall, I am really glad for what has already been accomplished.

 - **Ride Request Process:**

+  - Google Maps API integrations, featuring only necessary tools for an optimized map and easy ride requests.
-  - Riders can request a taxi ride, specifying pickup and dropoff locations.
+  - Riders can request a ride, by only specifying pickup and dropoff locations.
   - Goober automatically dispatches available drivers, providing a quote based on trip distance and other factors.
   - Riders do not need to select a driver; the system handles the assignment.
   - Riders can cancel ongoing rides.

 - **Driver Interaction:**

+  - The app do some regular checks for drivers last location.
-  - Drivers can receive ride requests and choose to accept or decline.
+  - Drivers can receive ride requests and choose to either accept or decline.
+  - If driver declines a ride, the algorithm automatically checks for another available driver and so on.
   - Each ride comes with an indication of the payment amount.
   - Once a ride is accepted, drivers won't receive new requests until the ride is complete.
   - Drivers receive relevant information for pickup and completion of the ride.